cmda-bt/fe-course-22-23/grading/readme.md

 ## Assessments

 ### A1 - Feature (Individual)
-This is an *oral test* where you individually present the **progressive enhancement you created** for Front-end.
+This is an *written test* where you individually present the **progressive enhancement you created** for Front-end.
 You will answer questions in such a way as to demonstrate sufficient knowledge of our goals.

 → [Rubric of assessment 1][a1]